Best Treadmills for Your Home Gym Check Them Out

 • Hemp protein: Complete and naturally rich in omega-3s, but low in leucine, making it potentially less effective for muscle building.

-To get the most from plant proteins, choose a complete protein (like soy) or a well-formulated blend that combines complementary proteins (like pea and rice).
+To get the most from plant proteins, choose a complete protein (like soy) or a well-formulated blend that combines complementary proteins (like pea protein and rice).
 Rotating plant protein sources throughout the day can also help ensure a full spectrum of essential amino acids.

 An image of Transparent Labs rice and pea protein

-Pea protein is an easily digestible and environmentally friendly way to get more protein in your diet.
+Pea protein is an easily digestible and environmentally friendly way to get more protein in your diet

 How to Use Protein Powder